GovTechSG/techpass-user-docs/docs/whats-new/signinissues.md

 2. In **Ticket Request Type**, select **Service Request** and choose **Create TechPass account for Secured Email GSIB users**.
 3. When prompted to confirm, if you are a Secured Email(SE) GSIB user, select **Yes**.

 ?> It takes 3 business days for us to provision a TechPass account for a SE GSIB user.
-For more details on SE-GSIB device, see the [Glossary](glossary).
+For more information about SE-GSIB device, see [Glossary](glossary).

 </details>